America and Russia’s Shared Great Wars

 Confederates share the pain of every Soviet era family who lost their loved ones, because their monuments were earned the hard way through courage and sacrifice, as were the South’s.
 Despite the propaganda, we will continue to strive to live by Edmund Burke’s code of honor, and be faithful trustees of our inheritance.

-Posted by Jim W. Dean, Managing Editor on May 2, 2016, With 5001 Reads Filed under New World Order War, WarZone.
+Posted by Jim W. Dean, Managing Editor on May 2, 2016, With 5028 Reads Filed under New World Order War, WarZone.
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.